 Placements usually last for 45 weeks to one year, although some students will prefer to do a series of shorter placements.

-To find out more about offering a placement opportunity to our students, or to discuss other work-based learning opportunities such as work shadowing or volunteering, please contact employer services
+To find out more about offering a placement opportunity to our students, or to discuss other work-based learning opportunities such as work shadowing or volunteering, please contact the business development team.

 Colefax and Fowler designs and distributes luxury furnishing fabrics and wallpapers, primarily for the high-end residential interiors market.
 Olivia joined the company’s London showroom as a Design Assistant.